RPT-FOREX-Higher yields drive dollar to 3-week high vs yen

 against the yen on Thursday, on course for a fourth straight day

-of gains after a strong ADP job number in the previous session
+of broader gains after a strong ADP job number in the previous

 It broke above 2.52 percent for the first time this year on